-Darren is a director with responsibility for Project Management & Operations at B-FLEXION Advisors (UK) LLP.
-Darren joined B-FLEXION in January 2011.
-Prior to this Darren was at Kedge Capital - a privately owned investment management firm specialising in financial and entrepreneurial investment services, including Hedge Funds, Private Equity and Treasury - as COO for the London operation.
-Darren joined Kedge in 2008 and was directly responsible for project management and Hedge Fund product development & implementation.
+Mr. Butt joined Kedge Capital (part of the B-Flexion Group) - a privately owned investment management firm specialising in financial and entrepreneurial investment services, including hedge funds, private equity and treasury - in 2008 as COO for the London office, responsible for project management and hedge fund product development & implementation.